mpoff3/RAG-Pipeline/README.md

 This project implements a Retrieval-Augmented Generation (RAG) pipeline using FastAPI, Next.js, and Mistral AI for processing and querying PDF documents.

+**Deployed version available here:** https://rag-pipeline-one.vercel.app/ ⚠️ Warning!
+The deployed version has very painful latency because the backend is deployed on Render's free tier which operates with 0.1 vCPUs.

 **Note:** The intent classification is very basic and rule-based.
 You have to start your query with a question word in order the chat bot to do anything interesting.
 Otherwise it just says: "Hello!
 I'm here to help you with questions about the documents in our knowledge base.
 What would you like to know?"

+**Another Note:** The deployed version of this app seems to struggle with ingesting some PDFs but not others.
+I haven't been yet figured out what makes it work and what makes it not work.
+I haven't seen this issue when it's hosted locally.

 ## System Architecture